Understanding Blueprints

 Scale:

 Blueprint floor plans are typically drawn to a ¼” scale of the actual size of the home.
 This way the builder will be able to scale the drawing of the home and come up with the correct measurement.
-As a general accepted rule a ¼” scale means that for every ¼” on the plan will account for 1′ of actual length.
+As a generally accepted rule a ¼” scale means that for every ¼” on the plan will account for 1′ of actual length.
 Some details, like framing layouts or built-in details may be drawn at a scale of 1/8″ or even ¾”.

 Any builder will know to look at the key provided on the house plan to determine the scale of the home.
-Since the blueprints are drawn to scale if any portion needs to be changed or the contractor can scale the drawing to determine the right measurements to make the adjustments.
-The scale of each drawing is usually next to the title, however there are times when it is called out beneath the drawing or some other place on the page.
+Since the blueprints are drawn to scale if any portion needs to be changed the contractor can scale the drawing to determine the right measurements to make the adjustments.
+The scale of each drawing is usually next to the title, however, there are times when it is called out beneath the drawing or some other place on the page.

 Elevations: